1,000+ Opportunities

 By submitting your payment, you authorize us to charge the account above for the amount specified in the Transaction Amount field.
 Account information for Recurring Pledges/Monthly Giving is encrypted and stored securely via SafeSave™ for automatic processing of your future payments.
 Notify us at anytime if you wish to discontinue your pledge.

-Based on current listing details, eligibility includes: Non-profit organizations in Eastern Kentucky and Southern West Virginia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations in Eastern Kentucky and Southern West Virginia.
+Confirm the full requirements in the official notice before applying.